Sprinting-Software/software-architecture-models/README.md

 # The C4 model

-The following is attributed to the original author of the C4-model, Simon Brown.
+This page is in full attributed to the original author of the C4-model, Simon Brown.
 It is a brief recap of the C4-model in a format that complies with the approach in this material.
+All formulations are copies and remixes of the original text from [the C4 Model](https://c4model.com).

 ## Core concepts